wqiiqw/hci_uart_iso_timesync/README.md

 We raise the GPIO instead of just toggling as e.g. STM32F4xx only supports timer capture on a specific edge.

-It has been tested on the nRF5340 Audio DK, but it should work with any nRF5340 dev kit.
+It has been tested on all variants documented below.

 ## Requirements
 - nRF Connect SDK v2.9 or newer